Free GRE Sample Questions with Full Explanations

 A subtler mechanism, however, involves epistemic dependence.
 Regulators often rely on regulated firms for the technical data needed to make decisions; when firms are the primary source of information about their own risks and operations, the regulator's independence is structurally compromised before any direct lobbying occurs.
 Reformers who focus exclusively on eliminating corruption miss this deeper problem: even scrupulously honest regulators may make systematically biased decisions when their information environment is shaped by those they oversee.

-Question 1.
-The passage suggests that reformers who focus only on eliminating corruption are:
+1. The passage suggests that reformers who focus only on eliminating corruption are:

 Answer & Explanation

-Question 2.
-The primary purpose of the second paragraph is to:
+2. The primary purpose of the second paragraph is to:

 Answer & Explanation

-The second paragraph begins with "A subtler mechanism, however" โ€” a classic signal that the author is adding to, not refuting, the first paragraph's explanation.
-Choice A is wrong because the second paragraph does not reject the first; it supplements it.
+Correct: B. The transition 'A subtler mechanism, however' signals addition, not refutation โ the second paragraph supplements rather than rejects the first.
 Choice C makes a frequency comparison not supported by the text.
-Choice D misrepresents the passage, which says even honest regulators are affected โ€” implying honesty is possible, not rare.
+Choice D misrepresents the passage: it says even honest regulators are affected, implying honesty is possible, not rare.

 Quantitative Reasoning Sample Questions

-Quantitative Comparison
+Quantitative Comparison โ 5 Questions

 n is a positive integer and n > 1